-When an estate plan has a revocable living trust for its primary distribution scheme, the will becomes a safety net.
-That is to say, if any assets are accumulated and do not transfer through titling, beneficiary status, or placing into trust, the will acts as a safety net to make sure that all assets are put into the trust.
-This process is referred to as “pouring” into the trust.
-This type of will is commonly referred to as a “pour-over” will.
+Wills are an essential element for all estate plans, but the Will may function best when paired with additional estate planning.
+When an estate plan has a Revocable Living Trust for its primary distribution scheme, the Will becomes a safety net.
+If any assets do not transfer through titling, beneficiary designations, or placing into Trust, the Will then acts as a back-up to make sure that all assets are placed into the Trust.

 A Revocable Living Trust is designed to allow the Settlor to manage their assets as their own while they are living and competent.
 The first Trustee is typically the Settlor.
-When the Settlor passes or becomes incompetent, the first named Successor Trustee steps up as the Trustee.
-Successor Trustees generally cannot revoke and have very limited ability to amend the trust.
+While the Settlor is alive and competent, the Settlor is free to amend or even revoke the Trust.
+When the Settlor passes or becomes incompetent, the first named Successor Trustee is appointed as the Trustee.

 Our Firm has developed the exclusive Palooza Trust™ and Postmortempalooza™ for our clients to take advantage of Michigan’s honorary special purpose trust laws in our clients’ end of life planning.
 The Palooza Trust™ and Postmortempalooza™ may be a component of any well-rounded estate or trust plan.
 The primary purpose of these trusts is to allow the Settlor to create and plan his or her party or memorial celebration exactly as the Settlor desires.
 To ensure that the Settlor’s wishes are carried out, the Palooza Trust™ and Postmortempalooza™ provides for the appointment of a Trustee to execute the Settlor’s envisioned end-of-life party or celebration independent of any normal funeral service.
 The Palooza Trust™ and Postmortempalooza™ also provides for the party or celebration’s funding.

-A gun trust is a trust that allows people to buy, hold, and use firearms and other items which are restricted by the National Firearms Act.
-The transfer, possession, and sale of such items, including silencers, is a federal crime if not done properly.
-State and federal laws must be followed where the items are stored as well as where the beneficiary lives.
-To learn more about Gun Trusts, click here to visit our page of Frequently Asked Questions page.
+A Gun Trust allows persons to buy, hold, and use firearms and other items which are restricted by the National Firearms Act.
+The transfer, possession, and sale of such items, can result in federal crimes if not done properly.
+Establishing a Gun Trust can help ensure compliance with both State and Federal firearm laws.